How to Invest Like Seth Klarman: Deep Value Investing Guru

 • Quality Diversification: Even within a concentrated portfolio, Klarman ensures that each holding meets his high-quality criteria.
 This means investing in companies with strong fundamentals, robust cash flows, and competent management teams.

-Tip for Best Practices: Diversify your deep value portfolio across different sectors, geographies, and asset classes to spread risk effectively while maintaining investment quality.
+Sponge Investor Sizing Tip: Diversify your deep value portfolio across different sectors, geographies, and asset classes to spread risk effectively while maintaining investment quality.
+Never lower your baseline underwriting standards just to add more tickers to the list.

 Example: Balancing Risk in Klarman’s Deep Value Portfolio